For Seniors: You Can Beat the Heat

 You also may be at greater risk for heat-related illnesses if you have a chronic health

-condition or take certain medications that interfere with normal body response to
+condition or take certain medicines that interfere with normal body response to heat.

-heat.
-Some medications also restrict the body's ability to sweat.
+Some medicines also restrict the body's ability to sweat.

 Ways to keep cool